 There is a wealth of literature about the challenges we all face in reimagining our public spaces.

-And then here is a selection of further reading about the Oval Triangle Low Traffic Neighbourhood (LTN), Low Traffic Neighbourhoods in general and other related material.
+And here is a selection of further reading about the Oval Triangle Low Traffic Neighbourhood (LTN), Low Traffic Neighbourhoods in general and other related material.

 - Oval Low Traffic Neighbourhood: part of Lambeth’s Covid-19 response